To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The latest vote—while not binding—brings closer the prospect of the country’s supreme court annulling the result and calling new elections, which could be held later this year.

 The chamber passed by a large majority a resolution proclaiming the 21 November poll was invalid, subject to many irregularities and failing to reflect voters’ intentions.
-But at the end of a highly charged emergency session, it failed to agree on staging a rerun of the vote.

 The move came on the fifth day of mass protests at the alleged fixing of the election to give the prime minister Viktor Yanukovich a three-point lead over opposition candidate Viktor Yuschenko.
 The crisis has teetered on the brink of civil conflict, threat ening to become a full-scale ‘orange revolution’ - the colour of the opposition.

 A huge cheer went up from the parliament gallery and floor as 255 of the 450 MPs voted to annul the results, which were officially declared on Wednesday night.
 270 voted no confidence in the central election commission.

 ‘Now [President] Kuchma must sign off on it’, said Irina Gershenko, Yuschenko’s spokesman.

 MP Oleg Ribachuk, the head of the Yuschenko campaign, said after the vote: ‘This is an almost ideal result for us.
 All we have left to work out is the date of the next vote, but that will be decided on Monday or Tues day.’
 He said 12 or 19 December would be reasonable dates for fresh elections.